solarisanerd/Cipher/README.md

   (internet)       (tunnel)      (your computer)     (your network)
 ```

-## Settings
+## settings

-In the settings menu you can change:
+in the settings menu you can change:
-- Port (default 8052)
+- port (default 8052)
-- Max clients (default 10)
+- max clients (default 10)
-- Encryption on/off (keep it on)
+- encryption on/off (keep it on)
-- Tor service info (doesn't do anything yet lol)
+- tor service info (doesnt do anything yet lol)
-- Tunneling info display
+- tunneling info display

-## The encryption stuff
+## the encryption stuff

-Uses PBKDF2-HMAC-SHA256 with 100k iterations to derive a key from a password, then Fernet for actual encryption.
+uses pbkdf2-hmac-sha256 with 100k iterations to derive a key from a password, then fernet for actual encryption

-Yeah I know the password is hardcoded to "change_this" but whatever, change it if you want.
-Same salt too.
-This isn't Fort Knox it's just a chat app.
+yeah i know the password is hardcoded to "change_this" but whatever, change it if you want. same salt too. this isnt fort knox its just a chat app

 ```
 password: "change_this"